 If you’ve ever dreamed of hiking to the 10,358-foot summit of South Sister, Oregon’s third tallest peak, know that it’s an epic trek (and crowded) for a reason: You gain nearly 5,000 feet of elevation in 5.5 miles, then start the steep descent back.
 There’s another way to tackle the mountain, just outside of Bend, that’s suitable for older children or more experienced hikers.
 Gear up for a backpacking trip to Moraine Lake, nearly halfway up the mountain, with the same stunning views of the peak but much less pain.
 You don’t have to be a mountaineer to enjoy this part of the Three Sisters Wilderness; and autumn is the perfect time to visit, after the last season’s snow has melted and before the next snow fall.
 Dogs may be off leash before July 15 and after September 15; an annual Northwest Forest Pass or $5 for parking is required.

 You may have heard of Waldo Lake, about 30 miles southeast of Oakridge, in the Willamette National Forest.
 It’s one of the largest lakes in Oregon and one of the purest lakes in the world.
 You can make this your basecamp for hiking by starting here and trekking 3.3 miles on kid-friendly terrain through a hemlock forest down to Bobby Lake, one of the many tiny lakes in the surrounding area.
-A section of the Pacific Crest Trail runs along the north side of the lake, so say hello to thru-hikers.
+A section of the Pacific Crest Trail (check out these PCT day hikes) runs along the north side of the lake, so say hello to thru-hikers.
 Make sure to camp in designated backcountry areas away from the lake.
 You can pitch a tent at any of the 50 primitive dispersed campsites around Waldo Lake, which are free to stay at and rarely crowded in the fall, as well as three developed campgrounds around the lake.

 For more experienced hiking families looking for an off-the-grid glamping experience, the 8.5-mile hike to Minam River Lodge in the Eagle Cap Wilderness is definitely a bucket list adventure.
 The beautiful Moss Springs Trail follows the Little Minam River to the lodge — which, by the way, is accessible only by hike, charter plane or horseback.
 Crews can take your luggage so it’s essentially a backpacking trip with a much lighter load.
 Once at the lodge, kids will love staying in a wall tent on a raised platform, a cabin or a room in the lodge, then sit down to a farm-fresh family-style meal prepared by the in-house chef.
 The property (pet-friendly in all rooms except for the lodge) makes a great basecamp for fishing, hiking and other activities in the Eagle Cap Wilderness.
 Book now for reservations through October.